Improving lives by making stuff!

 - Mass spectroscopy investigation of fragmentation of uridine and cytidine molecules.

-The Master’s Degree Programme in Physical and Chemical Sciences has four tracks.
-A short description of each specialization is given below.
-You can find more detailed information of tracks from the specific site of each track in this portal (UTU Masters).
+The Master’s Degree Programme of Physical and Chemical Sciences has four tracks.
+A short description of this specialisation track is given below.

 Our recent MSc’s work e.g. as quality managers in large companies, R&D engineers in biotech and materials companies, security engineers at nuclear power plants.

 Career in Research

 The Master’s Degree provides eligibility for scientific postgraduate degree studies.
 Postgraduate degrees are doctoral and licentiate degrees.
 The University of Turku Graduate School – UTUGS has a Doctoral Programme in Physical and Chemical Sciences, and covers all of the disciplines of this Master Degree programme.
 Postgraduate degrees can be completed at the University of Turku.

 Note that in Finland the doctoral studies incur no tuition fees, and PhD students often receive either a salary or a grant to cover their living expenses.